slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Never allow someone to be your priority while allowing yourself to be their option."
 -- Mark Twain*

 Focus on what you can give.
-You’ll receive in proportion to what you give.
 However, after taking first steps, mirror their behavior.
 Don’t cross oceans for people who wouldn’t even jump puddles for you.

 Hints: